Myrrolinz/Computer-System-Design/nemu/README.md

   * register/memory examination
   * expression evaluation without the support of symbols
   * watch point
-  * differential testing with QEMU
+  * differential testing with reference design (e.g. QEMU)
+  * snapshot
-* CPU core with support of most common used x86 instructions in protected mode
+* CPU core with support of most common used instructions
+  * x86
     * real mode is not supported
     * x87 floating point instructions are not supported
+  * mips32
+    * CP1 floating point instructions are not supported
+  * riscv32
+    * only RV32IM
+* memory
-* DRAM
+* paging
-* I386 paging with TLB
+  * TLB is optional (but necessary for mips32)
   * protection is not supported
-* I386 interrupt and exception
+* interrupt and exception
   * protection is not supported
-* 4 devices
+* 5 devices
-  * serial, timer, keyboard, VGA
+  * Args Rom, serial, timer, keyboard, VGA
   * most of them are simplified and unprogrammable
 * 2 types of I/O
   * port-mapped I/O and memory-mapped I/O